Excellent Realistic (Contemporary) Fiction Books for Kids

 Emmy in the Key of Code by Aimee Lucido

 This is an exquisite book that celebrates music, STEM, making friends, and growing into yourself.
-Emmy’s eager to start a new school and make friends but she’s thwarted by rudeness at every turn.
-A girl in her programming class named Abigail is friendly but only during class.
-Which makes Emmy feel both good for that little attention but angry at being kept a secret.
-As Emmy’s family adjusts to San Francisco, Emmy figures out her place in the world, especially as it relates to her growing love for programming.
+Emmy’s eager to start a new school but she’s thwarted by rudeness at every turn.
+A girl in her programming class named Abigail is friendly, but only during class.
+As Emmy’s family adjusts to San Francisco, Emmy begins to love programming.
 Lucido skillfully connects music and programming in a memorable, poetic story that even non-programmers can understand.

 Maybe He Just Likes You by Barbara Dees